Lajbert/MonolithEngine/README.md

 Although I'm striving for simplicity, this engine is not made for beginners, especially not for people who relies on user interfaces like the one Unity has.
 It's for people who don't mind adjusting pivots and offsets from the code and prefers checking out the source to reading endless documentations.

 # What do I need to get started?
 The more coding experience you have, the better.
-It doens't matter if it's Java or C++ as C# will be easy to pick up if you have any OO programming language knowledge.
+It doens't matter if it's Java, C++ or any other OO language as C# will be easy to pick up if you have programming knowledge.
 Some MonoGame knowledge helps too, but not required.
+What could be really helpful is understanding code peformance, algorithms and data structures.

+# I have a little experience with Unity (or any other game engine), is that going to help me?
+It depends.
+There is definitely some transferrable knowledge in the game developer industry regardless of the tools.
+Writing performant code, good level design and "game feel"  is universal, but user interface knowledge of different engines will not be helpful, as you have to relie on the code here (expect for editing the map, for which you have an [awesome open source](https://ldtk.io/) supported tool here).

 # What are the supported platforms?
 Whatever MonoGame supports, the rest depends on you :)